timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 If you want to search on numeric fields you can of course use a simple query like `number:42` (assuming you have a numeric field named *number* in your documents) to find all documents where this field is *42*.
 When working with numbers you will often need to search in specific ranges and not just for a fixed value.
-Therefor Elasticsearch offers you range queries:
+Therefore Elasticsearch offers you range queries:

 * `number:[32 TO 42]` - will find all documents where number is between 32 and 42 (with 32 and 42 still included in the result)